NCIP/geneconnect/geneconnect/Coding and Testing/GeneConnect/Readme/README.txt

 To run the server from command prompt, execute the below command from the base directory.

 Linux/Solaris:
-$ nohup ./update.sh &
+$ nohup ./updateLinux.sh &

 Windows:
-> update.bat
+> updateWindows.bat

 --------------------------------------------------------